MicrosoftDocs/memdocs/memdocs/intune/configuration/esim-device-configuration.md

         :::image type="content" source="./media/esim-device-configuration/url-activation-code-examples.png" alt-text="Mobile operator activation code sample csv file.":::

 3. The cellular subscription becomes the first part of the SMDP of your mobile operator.
-In the previous image, the first row contains the URL of the mobile operator (smdp.skynet.mobile), Intune names the cellular subscription pool name as 'smdp':
+For example, in the previous image, the first row includes the `smdp.skynet.mobile` URL of the mobile operator.
+Intune names the cellular subscription pool name as `smdp`:

     :::image type="content" source="./media/esim-device-configuration/subscription-pool-name-csv-file.png" alt-text="Cellular subscription pool is named the activation code sample csv file name.":::

+> [!IMPORTANT]
+> You can't have two lists with the same provider.
+If you try to upload two lists with the same provider, you may get a `The request is invalid` error message.
+>
+> To add more devices with the same provider or carrier, then you must:
+> - Remove the current `.csv`.
-Important note: If you want to add devices beyond what you have already added for the same carrier, you have to remove the current CSV and upload a new one containing all the old device/ICCID pairs + the new devices that you want to add.
+> - Upload a new `.csv` that has all the old device/ICCID pairs and has the new devices you want to add.

 ## Step 2: Create an Azure AD device group